my diamond-shape logo; quite minimalisitic. Liam Collod

 # your implementation here

 The function when executed will return the text that need to be included in the template.
-The only argument template_renderer is a copy of the instance that is responsible of rendering the template that the script was called from.
+The only argument template_renderer is a copy of the instance that is responsible for rendering the template that the script was called from.
 It allows in theory to recursively render another jinja template from the script or use its attributes for whatever you might need.

 To use a script inside a template you use the include_script_output variable that is actually a function to call with the script path (relative to the template):